-Deshaun Watson reportedly will be suspended for the first six games of the NFL season amid an ongoing legal battle stemming from sexual misconduct allegations.
+Deshaun Watson will be suspended for the first 11 games of the NFL season after a prolonged legal battle stemming from sexual misconduct allegations.

 The alleged incidents involving Watson occurred between March 2020 and March 2021.
 The following timeline details the allegations against Watson, the ensuing legal battle and the NFL’s role, with the quarterback having been traded and handed a record-breaking contract in the midst of the lawsuits.

 DESHAUN WATSON TIMELINE

 Get DFW local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC DFW newsletters.

 Jan.
 28, 2021 – ESPN reported that Watson requested a trade from the Houston Texans over his displeasure with the team’s hiring process for a new general manager and coach.
 Watson, in the fall of 2020, signed a four-year, $156 million extension with the Texans.

 March 16, 2021 - Plaintiff attorney Tony Buzbee announces that a sexual assault lawsuit has been filed against Watson.
 Watson responds with a statement on Twitter, denying all allegations.